Community Engagement & Education

 Graphic depicting the MIDB Service Hubs as an interconnected neural network of research and analytics nodes.

 Community Engagement & Education Hub (CEEd): The mission of the hub is to advance neuroscience by cultivating bi-directional relationships between MIDB and the various communities we work with—including youth, families, practitioners, and educators.
 We co-create community service, participatory research, and education initiatives that reflect shared priorities.
 We support innovative new platforms for dissemination of research findings and public health messaging, as well as community resilience and foster lifelong engagement with brain health.
-We aim to amplify the impact of brain health research and community voice through informing local and state policy.
+By integrating Extension’s on-the-ground insights and partnerships with MIDB’s research strengths, CEEd amplifies the impact of brain health research and community voice—informing local and state policy, elevating community perspectives in the research process, and cultivating meaningful and sustainable engagement across Minnesota.

 Jump to: How We Engage | Team | Engagement Examples | Connect With Us